Capitol Digest: A roundup of legislative and Capitol news items of interest

 Aug 6-CV50-Cedar Basin Jazz-1

-A roundup of legislative and Capitol news items of interest from Tuesday, June 29, 2021:
+A roundup of legislative and Capitol news items of interest for Wednesday, June 30: